89th Benefit Concert

-We are thrilled to invite you to a spectacular celebration of dance, artistry, and community at the 88th Anniversary Benefit Concert.
-This milestone event marks nearly nine decades of nurturing young dancers and creating magical performances that have inspired generations.
+We are delighted to invite you to an extraordinary evening celebrating dance, artistry, and community at our 89th Anniversary Benefit Concert.
+This milestone marks nearly nine decades of nurturing young dancers and creating performances that have inspired generations.

 Choreographers